aurae-runtime/aurae/README.md

 # Summary

-[Aurae] is a free and [open-source] project built with the [Rust] systems language.
+[Aurae] is a memory-safe runtime daemon, process manager, and PID-1 initialization system designed to remotely schedule processes, containers, and virtual machines as well as set node configurations like networking storage.

-The project adapts to the expanding demands of enterprise distributed systems that meets the present and future demands for brilliant higher-order distributed systems.
+The [open-source] project adapts to the expanding demands of enterprise distributed systems and meets the present and future demands for brilliant higher-order distributed systems using the [Rust] systems language.

 Aurae supports multi-tenant workloads and enterprise identities all the way down to the socket layer and can rationalize workloads and further improve system